Democratic Gov. Andy Beshear will win second term in Kentucky, CNN projects | KRDO

 Beshear, whose father was Kentucky governor for two terms, previously served as state attorney general before winning a narrow victory over Bevin in 2019.
 His first term has been marked by countless clashes with the GOP-controlled state legislature over education, public assistance and tax policy, among other things.
 With Republicans holding veto-proof supermajorities in both chambers, those clashes are likely to continue.

+In his concession speech Tuesday night, Cameron thanked his supporters and campaign volunteers, adding that he had called Beshear to congratulate him.

+“I know from his perspective, and from all of our perspectives, that we all want the same thing for our future generations.
+We want a better commonwealth, one in which it can ultimately be a shining city on a hill, a model and example for the rest of the nation to follow,” Cameron said.

-CNN’s Eric Bradner, Ethan Cohen, Molly Gahagen and Melissa Holzberg DePalo contributed to this report.
+CNN’s Eric Bradner, Eva McKend, Ethan Cohen, Molly Gahagen and Melissa Holzberg DePalo contributed to this report.

 The-CNN-Wire